emagining/emagining/README.md

 ### I’m currently working on ...

+🎷 [vstd](https://vstdmusic.com/) - discovery & valuation tool for musical gems

+🐼 [Pico](https://usepi.co) - pocket-sized way to share your memories

+### I used to work on ...

 🎨 [Vyou](https://vyou.art) - multi-platform app that lets you explore and fall in love with art

-🐼 [Pico](https://usepi.co) - pocket-sized way to share your memories

 🎁 [Wishcart](https://wishcart.com) - free wish list management app